Paulsky/tax-switch/README.txt

 * Shortcode for easy integration
 * Flexible display options for prices with and without VAT

+For more information about this plugin, please visit the [plugin page](https://products.wijnberg.dev/product/wordpress/plugins/tax-switch-for-woocommerce/).

 = Requirements =

 * WooCommerce plugin installed and activated